oracle/graaljs/docs/user/Options.md

 ### GraalVM JavaScript Launcher Options

 These options are to control the behaviour of the `js` launcher.
-* `-e, --eval CODE `: valuate the passed in JavaScript source code, then exit the engine.
+* `-e, --eval CODE `: evaluate the passed in JavaScript source code, then exit the engine.
 ```
 js -e 'print(1+2);'
 ```